Iran denies talks with US after Trump postpones strikes on power grid

-WASHINGTON/JERUSALEM/TEL AVIV — Iran denied on Monday (March 23) that it had engaged in negotiations with the United States, after President Donald Trump postponed a threat to bomb Iran's power grid because of what he described as productive talks with unidentified Iranian officials.
+WASHINGTON/JERUSALEM/TEL AVIV — Iran denied on Monday (March 23) that it had engaged in negotiations with the US, after President Donald Trump postponed a threat to bomb Iran's power grid because of what he described as productive talks with unidentified Iranian officials.

+A European official said that while there had been no direct negotiations between the two nations, Egypt, Pakistan and Gulf states were relaying messages.

 Trump wrote on his Truth Social platform that the US and Iran had held "very good and productive" conversations about a "complete and total resolution of hostilities in the Middle East".